-As a clinical psychologist with national prominence, Dr. Gloria currently serves as a Director of Behavioral Health for a medical group with 13 clinics in Southern California.
+As a clinical psychologist with national prominence, Dr. Gloria currently serves as the Director of Behavioral Health for a medical group with 13 clinics in Southern California.

-She has been featured in news publications, cited in Psychology Today, Jet, Essence, Woman’s Day; and Black Enterprise, and has authored books: Too Broken to be Fixed?
-A Spiritual Guide to Inner Healing, The Things that Make Men Cry, and Strengthening the Ties that Bind.
+She has been featured in news publications, cited in Psychology Today, Jet, Essence, Woman’s Day, and Black Enterprise, and authored the books Too Broken to Be Fixed?
+A Spiritual Guide to Inner Healing, The Things That Make Men Cry, and Strengthening the Ties That Bind.

-Because of her commitment to the faith community, Dr. Gloria guides faith leaders and mental health professionals work together to help people of faith who are suffering from mental health issues.
+Because she engages with the faith community, Dr. Gloria guides religious leaders and mental health professionals to help spiritual people who are suffering.
 She has written a handbook entitled S.A.F.E.
-(Spirituality and Faith Empowers), along with a three-day training for faith leaders and mental health professionals.
+(Spirituality and Faith Empowers), along with a three-day training session.

-Dr. Gloria’s most important accomplishment is her relationship with God and her commitment to serve Him by serving others.
+Dr. Gloria’s most significant achievement is her relationship with God and her determination to serve Him by serving others.